St. Vincent's Seminary (Missouri): Cape Girardeau

 In addition to their educational work, Vincentian priests would visit various towns in the surrounding region to serve the spiritual needs of Catholics.
 They visited Cape Girardeau in 1825.
-The Rev. John Timon, C.M., (later first Bishop of Buffalo) began to visit the town in 1828.
+Fr John Timon, C.M., (later the first Bishop of Buffalo) began to visit the town in 1828.
 Over the next several years he developed a sufficiently large congregation to establish a parish church, which was opened in 1833.

-A new pastor, the Rev. Jean-Marie Odin, C.M., (who became the Archbishop of New Orleans) took up residence in the town in 1836.
+A new pastor, Fr Jean-Marie Odin, CM (who later became Archbishop of New Orleans) took up residence in the town in 1836.
 Under his guidance, the Congregation opened St. Vincent's Male Academy on 22 October 1838, enrolling boys from the local area.
 The superiors of the Vincentians moved the novitiate for candidates to their Congregation from St. Mary's to St. Vincent's in May 1841.
-One of the first candidates to train there was Stephen V. Ryan, who was to become Bishop of Buffalo.
+One of the first candidates to train there was Stephen V. Ryan, who also became Bishop of Buffalo.

-By 1842 the Fathers at St. Vincent's felt the need for a college-level institution to further the education of graduates of their Academy.
+By 1842 the priests at St. Vincent's felt the need for a college-level institution to further the education of graduates of their Academy.
 Thus they began to develop the plan for St. Vincent College, which was charted by the State of Missouri in February 1843.
 Additionally, that same year the new Bishop of St. Louis, Peter Richard Kenrick, opened a seminary in the city for his own seminarians, the St. Louis Ecclesiastical Seminary, withdrawing them from St. Mary's.
 The Vincentians were asked to operate this new facility—which later developed as Kenrick-Glennon Seminary.
 At this point, under pressure from the superiors of the Congregation in Europe, lay college students were transferred from Perryville to Cape Girardeau.
 The novitiate was returned to St. Mary's, which took on an entirely religious character.

 By 1853, however, St. Vincent's again began to accept seminarians to pursue their college studies.
 Timon, by now a bishop in New York City, sent the seminarians of his diocese there.
 In 1847, Kenrick's diocese had been split up into a number of dioceses; he became the archbishop of Missouri.
 The issue of a common seminary for the various dioceses began to emerge, with the decision being made by the bishops 1858 to adopt St. Vincent's as a Provincial Seminary on an experimental basis.
 Ryan, then the Provincial Superior of the Congregation in America, decided to convert St. Vincent's into a purely clerical school as of the opening of the Fall term of 1859.
 Hopes looked high for a stable and successful educational program for the future clergy of the region.
 The American Civil War was to dash these expectations.